Altria Group, Inc. (NYSE:MO) Announces Quarterly Dividend of $0.94

 Altria Group, Inc. (NYSE:MO – Get Rating) announced a quarterly dividend on Wednesday, December 7th, Zacks reports.
-Stockholders of record on Thursday, December 22nd will be paid a dividend of 0.94 per share on Tuesday, January 10th.
-This represents a $3.76 annualized dividend and a dividend yield of 8.02%.
-The ex-dividend date is Wednesday, December 21st.
+Investors of record on Thursday, December 22nd will be paid a dividend of 0.94 per share on Tuesday, January 10th.
+This represents a $3.76 dividend on an annualized basis and a dividend yield of 8.02%.
+The ex-dividend date of this dividend is Wednesday, December 21st.

-Altria Group has increased its dividend by an average of 5.5% per year over the last three years and has raised its dividend every year for the last 12 years.
-Altria Group has a payout ratio of 74.6% meaning its dividend is sufficiently covered by earnings.
-Research analysts expect Altria Group to earn $5.06 per share next year, which means the company should continue to be able to cover its $3.76 annual dividend with an expected future payout ratio of 74.3%.
+Altria Group has raised its dividend by an average of 5.5% per year over the last three years and has raised its dividend every year for the last 12 years.
+Altria Group has a payout ratio of 74.6% indicating that its dividend is sufficiently covered by earnings.
+Equities research analysts expect Altria Group to earn $5.06 per share next year, which means the company should continue to be able to cover its $3.76 annual dividend with an expected future payout ratio of 74.3%.

 Altria Group Stock Up 1.1 %

-Several equities analysts recently weighed in on MO shares.
-Cowen increased their target price on Altria Group to $47.00 in a research report on Tuesday, November 1st.
-Stifel Nicolaus reiterated a “buy” rating and set a $50.00 target price on shares of Altria Group in a research report on Monday, October 31st.
-StockNews.com upgraded Altria Group from a “hold” rating to a “buy” rating in a research report on Saturday, October 29th.
-Finally, UBS Group downgraded Altria Group from a “neutral” rating to a “sell” rating and set a $38.00 target price on the stock. in a research report on Thursday, November 10th.
-Two analysts have rated the stock with a sell rating, six have issued a hold rating and four have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, Altria Group currently has a consensus rating of “Hold” and an average target price of $46.64.
+MO has been the subject of a number of research reports.
+Cowen upped their target price on shares of Altria Group to $47.00 in a report on Tuesday, November 1st.
+StockNews.com raised Altria Group from a “hold” rating to a “buy” rating in a research report on Saturday, October 29th.
+UBS Group lowered Altria Group from a “neutral” rating to a “sell” rating and set a $38.00 target price on the stock. in a report on Thursday, November 10th.
+Finally, Stifel Nicolaus reaffirmed a “buy” rating and set a $50.00 price target on shares of Altria Group in a report on Monday, October 31st.
+Two analysts have rated the stock with a sell rating, six have issued a hold rating and four have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock currently has an average rating of “Hold” and a consensus target price of $46.64.

 About Altria Group